 You Really Should Invest In Information

 Originally I set up this website as a resource for my subcontractors so they could keep up to date on all the complex situations and constant changes in the Property Preservation industry.
 At the time, I couldn’t find any decent quality informational sites for Property Preservation contractors and the few sites that did exist were not very helpful since they were created for the large national servicing companies.
-Even though I was a complete novice at building websites, I made the decision to figure out a way to make it happen with the resources that were available.

 I set out to learn about an entirely new type of business and it was not easy.
 I was only able to make it work because I spent hundreds of hours educating myself.
 Some of the information was free and some of it I paid for.
 I sorted through a whole lot of BS while searching for the stuff that could actually help me.
 In my mind, this website was going to make it much easier to manage my growing network of subcontractors.